triton-inference-server/server/docs/user_guide/ensemble_models.md

 1. **Preprocessing model**: Produces 100 preprocessed requests/sec
 2. **Inference model**: Consumes 10 requests/sec

-Without backpressure, requests accumulate in the pipeline faster than they can be processed, eventually leading to out-of-memory errors.
+Without backpressure, requests accumulate in the pipeline faster than they can be processed, which eventually leads to out-of-memory errors.

-The `max_inflight_requests` field in the ensemble configuration defines a global limit on the number of concurrent in-flight requests allowed at each ensemble step, across all active ensemble requests.
-Once this limit is reached, scheduling for that step is paused (blocked) until downstream capacity becomes available, effectively preventing unbounded memory growth.
+The `max_inflight_requests` field in the ensemble configuration defines a limit on the number of concurrent in-flight requests allowed at each ensemble step.
+This limit is shared across all active requests for that ensemble model.
+When the limit is reached, new request scheduling for that step is paused until downstream models free up capacity.
+This prevents requests from accumulating indefinitely and keeps memory usage under control.

 ```
 ensemble_scheduling {